antick/antick/README.md

 ## Hi there 👋 my name is Pankaj

-I enjoy working on Node, Vue and Python.
-I used to work a lot on Laravael but nowadays I prefer sticking with the Javascipt Ecosystem.
+I enjoy working on Javascript, Python and Go.
 I also build stuff in my free time to satisfy my needs and increase my productivity.
 I am planning to open source some of my ideas soon.
 I also love to write and share my thoughts on my blogs.

 ✨ I'm currently working on a [Boilerplate](https://github.com/antick/mint-kit) and few other interesting stuff

 😍 I'm currently learning about Kubernetes

-🎮 I play Crusader Kings III on steam a lot.
-I am also actively building CK3 mods.
+🎮 I play Crusader Kings III on steam and enjoy building the mods for it.

 🐤 Ask me about anything on [Twitter](https://twitter.com/PankajSanam)